timgrein/TimG1997/README.md

 ### Hi there 👋

-My name is Tim Grein and I'm currently working as a Full Stack development trainer at my own company teaching Java, Spring Boot, Angular and Docker!
+My name is Tim Grein and I'm currently working as a Full Stack Development trainer at my own company teaching Java, Spring Boot, Angular and Docker!
 Also, I'm enrolled in a M.Sc. in Computer Science and second B.Sc. in Medical Computer Science.
 I'm very interested in Full Stack Development and Automated Quality Assurance.

 ### 📫 How to reach me?
 - [LinkedIn](https://www.linkedin.com/in/tim-grein/)